Iraneus/betamedneed/how.md

 ## Placing an Order

-You can place an order for what you need also by phone call, SMS, Whatsapp or email.
+You can place an order for what you need by phone call, SMS, Whatsapp or email.

 All orders are fulfilled by Medneed partners.